open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

 # Muzzle

-Muzzle is a safety feature of the Java agent that prevents applying instrumentation when a mismatch between the instrumentation code and the instrumented application code is detected.
+Muzzle is a safety feature of the Javaagent that prevents applying instrumentation when a mismatch between the instrumentation code and the instrumented application code is detected.
 It ensures API compatibility between symbols (classes, methods, fields) on the application classpath and references to those symbols made by instrumentation advices defined in the agent.